are the lowest they’ve been in more than a year. Many lenders now quote rates in the 3s.

 Buyers of condominiums making a 20% downpayment, for example, are subject to an increase to price of 25 basis points.
 The increase is nullified, however, with an extra five percent down.

-For military borrowers and other eligible households, the VA loan offers very low mortgage rates but the fewest avenues to squeeze more from your savings.
+For military borrowers and other eligible households, the offers very low mortgage rates but the fewest avenues to squeeze more from your savings.

 VA loan rates don’t change with high or low credit scores; with high or low LTVs; or, with respect to property type.
 Military borrowers with low credit scores and an underwater mortgage on a 4-unit home get access to the same VA loan rates as a homeowner with prime credit in a single-family home.